 Designated continuing education activities are required to correspond to the identified knowledge areas which are representative of the content domains identified by the job analysis.
 Because adult learning and professional development occur through a variety of learning experiences, continuing education hours may be earned through a variety of activities, as outlined above.

 Recertification Application Requirements

 A complete recertification application includes:

-- 1) Payment of the recertification fee - 2) A completed Continuing Education Units Log documenting CEUs accrued during the 5-year period and the corresponding CEU certificates for each activity - 3) All CEU documentation must be inserted into the application so that it matches the order of CEU activities listed on the CEU Log.
+Payment of the recertification fee 75 CEUs accrued during the 5-year period and the corresponding CEU certificates for each activity